Have you been looking for one of the best language techniques to help you become perfect in Mandarin?

 Secret tells a haunting and powerful love story of a young and vibrant piano student who overwhelmingly falls into an uncontrollable love with a charming and mysterious girl.

-The vocabulary is easy to grasp, thanks to the simple dialect of the Mandarin spoken in the film.
+Thanks to the simple dialect of the Mandarin spoken in the film, the vocabulary is easy to grasp.

 If you are a fan of classical music, you will like the engaging soundtrack in the background.